Susunu! Denpa Shōnen: Description

 The title means "Do not proceed!
 Crazy youth".
-"Denpa" literally means radio waves, but colloquially also refers to crazy people, in reference to instances of mentally insane people claiming to be controlled by radio waves.
+"Denpa" literally means radio waves, but colloquially also refers to crazy people, about instances of mentally insane people claiming to be controlled by radio waves.
 The title is also a pun; the predecessor of the show was called Susume!
 Denpa Shōnen (lit.
 Onward!
 Crazy Youth).
-To depict that the show had indeed moved onward, one of the characters of the title was made longer by changing the "me" (め) to "nu" (ぬ), approximately meaning Do not proceed!.
+To depict that the show had indeed moved onward, one of the characters of the title was changed from the "me" (め) to "nu" (ぬ), approximately meaning Do not proceed!.

 The show is known for the extreme situations the participants were placed in.
 It gained high ratings, spawned a sister show, Raiha Shōnen (雷波少年), and was controversial due to the sadistic challenges and rule changes made by the television producers if they felt the participants were doing too well.
 The show also received criticism for some of the show segments being staged.

 The participants were usually unknown comedians who were ready to do anything to get famous.
-Upon application, they were chosen randomly, and were not told what the objective of their challenge was.
+Upon application, they were chosen randomly and were not told what the objective of their challenge was.
 Some of the challengers became more or less famous, while some remained relatively unknown.

 The program's initial cancellation was related to a government crackdown on "torture"-themed shows, but has seen a revival on the World Wide Web from October 2009 on the streaming website Number Two Nihon Television (第2日本テレビ).
 Its first new "challenger" for the webcast was comedian Yoshio Kojima.